resheku/my-awesome/README.md

 - [neondatabase/neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
 We separated storage and compute to offer autoscaling, branching, and bottomless storage.
 - [ogham/exa](https://github.com/ogham/exa) - A modern replacement for ‘ls’.
 - [osohq/oso](https://github.com/osohq/oso) - Oso is a batteries-included framework for building authorization in your application.
-- [parseablehq/parseable](https://github.com/parseablehq/parseable) - Parseable is a lightweight log observability system written in Rust.
-It is built for cloud native environments.
+- [parseablehq/parseable](https://github.com/parseablehq/parseable) - Parseable is a log analytics system written in Rust.
+It is built for high throughput log ingestion cases.
 - [queer/boxxy](https://github.com/queer/boxxy) - boxxy puts bad Linux applications in a box with only their files.
 - [quickwit-oss/quickwit](https://github.com/quickwit-oss/quickwit) - Sub-second search & analytics engine on cloud storage
 - [rcoh/angle-grinder](https://github.com/rcoh/angle-grinder) - Slice and dice logs on the command line